Lasers for holography

 Volume holographic gratings (VHGs) and volume Bragg gratings (VBGs)

-Skylark NX DPSS lasers provide the phase stability and spectral precision needed for recording and testing volume gratings.
+Skylark UV DPSS lasers provide the phase stability and spectral precision needed for recording and testing volume gratings.
 UV wavelengths at 320 and 349 nm enable accurate, high density grating formation in photosensitive glass, polymer, and photopolymer materials, while NIR wavelengths at 780 nm and 785 nm can be used for characterisation, wavelength locking, and narrowband filter performance validation.
 The combination of long coherence length and minimal wavelength drift ensures precise Bragg matching, angular selectivity, and reproducible refractive-index modulation.

 REQUEST A QUOTE